baswerc/routes/README.md

        <td><pre>getForgotPassword(request)</pre></td>
     </tr>
     <tr>
       <td colspan="2">By default matching in Routes for paths and parameters is case insensitive.
-This can be changed in
+This can be changed with
       <a href="http://baswerc.github.io/routes/javadoc/org/baswell/routes/RoutesConfiguration.html#caseInsensitive">RoutesConfiguration.caseInsensitve</a>.</td>
     </tr>
     <tr>